cikenceyy/webileri1024v2/docs/tablekit/CONSOLES_INTEGRATION.md

 - Each row **must** expose a stable `id` so selection and bulk actions can reference it.
 - Selection uses a `select` column type.
 Provide `['value' => $id, 'disabled' => false, 'checked' => false]` to control availability.
 - Meta fragments can be pre-rendered via `view('components.tablekit.row-meta', [...])->render()` or inline HTML.
 - Enable virtual scrolling (`'virtual' => true`) for console datasets to keep scrolling fluid when thousands of records are present.
-Adjust `row_height` when dense layouts are required (default 48px).
+Adjust `row_height` when dense layouts are required (default 48px, dense mode works well with 44px).
+- When using dense tables add `dense="true"` to `<x-table>` so keyboard focus outlines still align with the condensed rows.

 ## Query Parameters